ocapn/ocapn-test-suite/README.md

 This should be available at the swiss num: "VMDDd1voKWarCe2GvgLbxbVFysNzRPzx"

+### Promise resolver

+This takes no arguments and returns a promise and a resolver.
+When the resolver is sent a message, the first argument should either be the symbol `break` or the symbol `fulfill`, the other arguments should be the error or value to resole the promise with.

+This should be available at the swiss num: "IokCxYmMj04nos2JN1TDoY1bT8dXh6Lr"

 ## Licence

 Apache 2.0 License.
 See the LICENSE file for details.